 This is because a council (for example) needs multiple providers to be able to look after all service users in their designated area.
 DPS registers are active for several years, and if you are unsuccessful, you can reapply.
 Frameworks have set deadlines, like single-supplier contracts, but multiple suppliers will be successful.

 The scope for contracts in this area is vast.
 Opportunities can include; provision of hygiene supplies, maintenance of specialist surgical equipment and the supply of first aid equipment.

-At the moment the provision of face masks and Personal Protective Equipment is in particularly high demand from buyers.
+At the moment, the provision of face masks and PPE is in particularly high demand from buyers.
 This is due to the recent COVID-19 global pandemic to ensure that front-line staff are protected from infection.

 All Medical Equipment Tenders within the public sector are highly regulated.
 This is because the equipment provided must meet strict and rigorous standards.